 Tracking Impact Data at Bright Green Renewable Energy

 Before the summer placement, MEL Fellows participate in an orientation and training at MIT D-Lab.
 After the placement, MEL Fellows return to D-Lab to present their work and share their insights.

 How can I become an MIT D-Lab MEL Fellow?

 Applications are now closed for the summer 2021 MEL Fellowship; we will begin recruiting for the 2022 MEL Fellowship in January 2022.
 For more details and instructions on how to apply, please download the job description below:

 D-Lab provides funding up to $2500 toward each Fellow’s travel and living expenses; Fellows are responsible for securing matching funds through their university or other grant programs.

-Laura Budzyna, Monitor, Evaluation, and Learning Manager; Associate Director for Innovation Practice
+Laura Budzyna, Monitoring, Evaluation, and Learning Manager; Associate Director for Innovation Practice